pnp/blog/content/office-add-ins-community-call/2022-08-10/index.md

 Yes!
 Please complete the Word add-ins survey at aka.ms/wordAPI.

-**I am unclear if "the feedback portal" is where I should be submitting things, or if we are seeing how things WERE?**
+**Is the "the feedback portal" where I should be submitting things?**

 Tech Communities is where we currently ask customers to submit their ideas and requests.
 The Feedback Portal is a new platform option we're weighing against GitHub for issue and idea submissions.
 We encourage you to review the new Feedback Portal versus GitHub and send your thoughts about the two by opening an issue on GitHub and mentioning @lindalu-MSFT.

 **Can you check with the languages team how they do that?
-For them GitHub is leading I think but -is- rerouting feature requests to internal systems.**
+For them GitHub is leading I think but is rerouting feature requests to internal systems.**

 Thanks, we'll take a look.
 There are a few sites out there that we can see if we can borrow some processes or tools to help set this up.